COVID-19 in Lewis County: No new cases, 8 recovered

 - 8 individuals recovered

+Lewis County Public Health continues to encourage the community to protect themselves, their families and neighbors by follow public health guidance for social distancing and washing hands.

+Those who must go out for an essential task or work should wear a mask or use a cloth face covering in situations where social distancing cannot be maintained.

-Anyone with COVID-19 related questions and those who are showing symptoms of COVID-19, like a cough, fever and shortness of breath, should call the Lewis County Health System COVID-19 Resource Line at 315-376-9678.
+Anyone in Lewis County with COVID-19 related questions and those experiencing symptoms, including a cough, fever and shortness of breath, should call the Lewis County Health System COVID-19 Resource Line at 315-376-9678.

 LATEST STORIES: